 Denmark’s is the tallest population in the world.
 The height of Scandinavian women in Denmark is, on average, just over 174 centimeters, and Scandinavian men in Denmark just over 181 centimeters.
 Norway (where the men average almost 180 centimeters tall, the women almost 167) and Sweden (where the men average over 179 centimeters tall and the women almost 167) are also among the world’s top 20 tallest countries.

 Why do Scandinavians tend to rank among the world’s taller people?
 Science doesn’t exactly know.
 Among explanations given are diet, the heredity of height, and natural selection.

 As for the blue eyes and blonde hair, there are a few theories.
-The most likely is that certain genetic mutations prevailed in the population due to their positive effects on wellbeing given the Scandinavian climate.
+However, the most likely is that certain genetic mutations prevailed in the population due to their positive effects on wellbeing given the Scandinavian climate.

 In any case, there’s not any one answer that can be given with total certainty.